Education to End Puppy Mills

 the lack of transparency and role of online advertising and third-party “puppy broker” websites,

-they choose humane options—responsible, transparent sources or adoption—and they share what they’ve learned.
+the red flags that signal poor welfare, they choose humane options—responsible, transparent sources or adoption—and they share what they’ve learned.

 What research shows: Learning to spot misleading sales tactics, verify breeder transparency, and assess animal welfare helps people avoid impulse purchases that keep puppy mills in business.